 Just as sensory receptors allow people to develop a “sense” of the world around them—including the way it looks, feels, tastes, sounds, and smells—Sense Receptor exists to help people understand the most complete picture of what’s happening in the news; to help them make sense of a story, and how that story links with other, perhaps seemingly unrelated, stories.

 Matthew was born and raised in Los Angeles, California.
 He has a Bachelor’s in Writing, Literature, and Publishing.
-Prior to 2020 Matthew was a comedy writer who had produced a viral sci-fi short film, sold a television series pilot, worked on staff for DreamWorks TV’s YouTube channel, and as a staff science and technology writer for Nerdist.
+Prior to 2020 Matthew was a comedy writer who had produced a viral sci-fi short film (with 8.7 million views and counting), sold a television series pilot, worked on staff for DreamWorks TV’s YouTube channel, and as a staff science and technology writer for Nerdist.